krukowskid/krukowskid.github.io/_posts/2023-06-04-A-Step-by-Step-Guide-to-installing-Azure-Workload-Identities-on-AKS.md

 ## Helm chart

 If you prefer using Helm, there is a [ready to use chart provided by Azure](https://artifacthub.io/packages/helm/azure-workload-identity/workload-identity-webhook).
 There are multiple ways to install it on your cluster - with helm, terraform etc.
+You need to enable oidc issuer on cluster with Terraform / Azure CLI in order to enable workload identity with Helm.

 Example installation with helm install:
 ```bash